malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 This is what I get when I do this:
 "file:///C:/Users/Malina/Desktop/Tutorial_RNA_seq"
 You will have to change the forward slashes to backward double slashes and you will have to remove everything before C: in order R to be able to use the path.
+**NO NEED to change the type of slashes if you are using Linux and macOS machines.**

 Place the full path within the double quotes in the command below.